Skip to content

 };

-In some other cases, you might want to mock the AWS SDK v3 client itself, in these cases we recommend using the aws-sdk-client-mock and aws-sdk-client-mock-jest libraries.
+For when you want to mock the AWS SDK v3 client directly, we recommend using the aws-sdk-client-mock and aws-sdk-client-mock-jest libraries.
 This is useful when you want to test how your code behaves when the AWS SDK v3 client throws an error or a specific response.

 1